 Movementinmind is the name of my Art and Alexander Technique Teaching practice.
 These two disciplines each inform the other in relation to movement, mind, mark making and improvisation in my work.
-Living is moving; how we move embodies our pasts and creates our futures.
+Living is moving; and how we move embodies our pasts and creates our futures.

 I performed ‘Like a Woman’ above, in September 2016 at Cardiff Met.
 This work was undertaken during my MFA studies, a year of intense investigations that continue to be the foundation for the explorations you find here.